Congressman Don Davis Swears in Future Soldiers at Greenville Recruiting Company Event

 |0

-This work, Congressman Don Davis Swears in Future Soldiers at Greenville Recruiting Company Event [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Congressman Don Davis Swears in Future Soldiers at Greenville Recruiting Company Event, by Twana Atkinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Congressman Don Davis Swears in Future Soldiers at Greenville Recruiting Company Event